 So which channels should be leverage for distribution of influencer video?

-This is a no brainer.
-YouTube is, hands down, the most powerful channel for the distribution of any video – most of all, influencer video.
+This is a no brainer. `s, hands down, the most powerful channel for the distribution of any video – most of all, influencer video.
 As mentioned earlier, YouTube boasts the title of second largest search engine in the world.
 In fact, it beats out Yahoo!.

 Here are some more stats about YouTube that make it an obvious choice for influencer video: